ceydabiber/LidarNavBot/README.md

 ![Open_field_test](https://github.com/user-attachments/assets/6ac13dd1-bbf8-4653-8c38-aaf886461995)

-For detailed steps on LiDAR setup and map saving, refer to the **SLAM** folderin the repository.
-As for all the maps obtained by the robot you may refer to the Results foder in the repository
+For detailed steps on LiDAR setup, SLAM algorithm and map saving, refer to the **SLAM** folder in the repository.
+For all the maps obtained by the robot, refer to the **Results** folder in the repository.

 ## Documentation